SwissDataScienceCenter/renku/docs/tutorials/own_machine/06_customize_env.rst

     In the new Docker image, your added dependencies will be added!

-Customize your Docker file
+Customize your Dockerfile
 --------------------------

-If you'd like to further customize your Renku project environment by modifying the Dockerfile, take a look at :ref:`customizing`.
+If you'd like to further customize your Renku project environment, for example by modifying the Dockerfile, take a look at :ref:`customizing`.